vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/availability.md

     curl -v -XPOST -H "Content-Length:0"  http://${APP_URL}/actuator/palTrackerFailure
     ```

-1. Verify in your `pal-tracker` and events watch windows a crash and
+1. Verify in either *App Manager* or
+    the `pal-tracker` and events watch windows a crash and
     restart occurs.
     This may occur very quickly,
     which demonstrates